Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Michael White, something.

-Great fact, thanks, Jamie Griffiths.
+Thanks, Jamie Griffiths.

-The next part comes from Tessa Chilcott,
+The next one comes from Tessa Chilcott,

-who's given herself the title of assistant
+who's given herself the title of assistant to the undersecretary of the Secretary of Secretaries.

-Ooh, an important job.
+Oh, an important job.

-And Tessa has offered us a fact which reads, Victoria's first act on becoming queen was
+And Tessa has offered us a fact, which reads,

-to ask for an hour alone.
+Victoria's first act on becoming queen was to ask for an hour alone.

 I love that.